Inventory Valuation

 An accounting practice carried out by firms

-Valuation of inventory is an accounting practice carried out by firms to determine the value at which inventory is carried in the financial statements until the related revenues are recognized.
+Inventory Valuation is an accounting practice carried out by firms to determine the value at which inventory is carried in the financial statements until the related revenues are recognized.
 A good grasp of inventory valuation helps to maximize profits.

 Inventory is an asset that includes raw materials, WIP, and goods held available for sale in the ordinary course of business.

-For example, a stationery store would consider pens, pencils, notebooks, staplers, erasers, etc. as its inventory that is available for sale in the ordinary course of business.
+For example, a stationery store would consider pens, pencils, notebooks, staplers, erasers, etc., as inventory available for sale in the ordinary course of business.

-As it is an asset for a business, it needs to be recorded at a value on the balance sheet.
-Once the value of inventory is determined, the inventory turnover ratio of the business can be calculated.
+As an asset for a business, inventory needs to be recorded at a value on the balance sheet.
+Once the value of inventory is determined, the business's inventory turnover ratio can be calculated.
 This ratio can help strategize purchase budget plans.

 Inventory management is critical in manufacturing industries, especially.
-A minor inconvenience or bad decision could lead to a halt in the production of units.
-The inventory cost is mainly influenced by carrying cost, lead or delivery time, and purchase cost.
+A minor inconvenience or bad decision could halt unit production.
+Inventory cost is mainly influenced by carrying cost, lead or delivery time, and purchase cost.

-Carrying costs generally make the inventory costlier.
-Usually, such storage and warehousing costs are feasible only for large businesses.
+Carrying costs generally make inventory costlier.
+Such storage and warehousing costs are usually feasible only for large businesses.
 Small businesses tend to operate smoothly and make more profits with less inventory on hand.

 The amount of time between when the purchase order is placed and when it is delivered to the site is called lead time.
 Lead time plays a critical role in inventory management.
 There must be sufficient inventory on hand so that there is no shortage during lead time.

-All of these factors help us understand how crucial it is to value inventory as accurately as possible and manage inventory in the best manner possible to reduce costs and operate a business smoothly.
+All of these factors help us understand how crucial it is to value inventory as accurately as possible and manage it as efficiently as possible to reduce costs and operate a business smoothly.

 The gross profit of a firm is the excess of sales over the cost of goods sold (COGS).
 To determine COGS, inventory valuation is vital as COGS is ascertained by deducting closing inventory and adding opening inventory to purchases.